mcalamosca/netflix-around-the-world/README.md

 ## Netflix Around The World
 This application is built from scratch using only Angular Material components for the layout, Highcharts for the visualizations, and Ag-Grid for the data grid.
 There are 2 modes accessible from the sidebar menu, TV Shows and Movies.
 If you select a country or a rating from the charts, it will filter the data grid below according to your selection.
 If I had more time I would've tied together the charts to make them reflect each other's selections as well.
 The app is responsive and will follow the Material grid layout according to screen size.

-You'll see Google Cloud App Engine configurations (app.yaml) in both the frontend and flaskapi services, and a dispatch.yaml in the project root.
-I managed to get both deployed as services under 1 project, but was having trouble exposing the Flask endpoint under the same context as the frontend.
-I tried using dispatch.yaml to achieve this but it wasn't forwarding so I decided to leave it as is.
+I managed to get this deployed as a GCP project, but was having trouble exposing the json data endpoint using handlers in app.yaml.
+It just keeps throwing 404 not found even though locally the same exact endpoint works.
+I'm sure with more time I could figure it out.
 Having never used Google Cloud I was satisfied in getting this far at least.

 frontend with no data: `https://netflix-around-the-globe.uk.r.appspot.com/` api endpoint for the data: `https://api-dot-netflix-around-the-globe.uk.r.appspot.com/netflix`